🧡 Skip to main content🔍 Skip to search

 • Do not run the Task.

 If the Run Task as default user option is selected for Task execution in either logon or logoff state, make sure that the default user is properly set.
-Default user settings are located in the Tasks tab of Automation Workshop options.
-The Tasks tab is also accessible by following the link in the Run As tab of Task Properties (if Run task as default user option is selected).
-Enter default username, click the Password button and ensure that valid credentials are provided.
-You can also choose this default user to be used for all new Tasks by enabling the Default Run As option upon new task creation checkbox.
+Default user settings are located in the Tasks tab of the Automation Workshop options.

 Additional notes

-While handling user logons and logoffs, Automation Workshop both shows in Log Pane and saves into Service log the Event ID 2041 information message which indicates the name of currently logged in user.
-When multiple users are logged in the local machine simultaneously, the one with opened desktop (physical display) is considered to be currently logged in.
+While handling user logons and logoffs, Automation Workshop both shows in the Log Pane and saves into the Service log the Event ID 2041 information message which indicates the name of the currently logged-in user.

 Success.
 Congratulations!